 It is said by many coffee experts that the key to getting great consistency and a good thick crema on top is tamping your grounds tightly and evenly.
 While true, tamping is a skill, get it wrong and your grounds can be too tightly tamped and inhibit the flow.

 Also, too loosely tamped, and your grounds will be too loose.
 You also need to be aware of channelling.
 Good, thick crema is produced by a combination of factors.
 Including the water pressure and fresh dark roasted coffee beans.
 If one is not right, you will have a reduced quality of crema on top.

 There is no real difference in brew time or preparation time between a cappuccino, espresso or any espresso based drink.

-While a shot of espresso does not need any milk or foam, the milk and foam can easily be prepared while you are pulling the shot.
+While a shot of espresso does not need any milk or foam, milk and foam for your cappuccino can easily be prepared while you are pulling the shot.
 The slight difference in time is negligible, at most it is only a minute, if even that long.